danielhutchinson/getting-started-with-angular-talk/slides/slide-07.md

 notes:
 _almost_ like standard typescript classes, they only need the @Injectable() decorator this tells angular that this can be injected into other components and services as a dependency

+@Injectable() decorator actually tells the dependency injector in angular that this class can be injected into other classes, but is most commonly used for services